kousu/statasvm/COMPILE.md

 ### *nix

-On Linux or other *nix, there will usually be a toolchain metapackage, but its name differs depending on your distro.
+On modern Linux or other *nix, gcc and make will usually be installed by default.
-In Debian, use `apt-get install build-essentials`, on Arch use `pacman -S base-devel`, and on the BSDs the toolchain should be installed as a core part of the OS.
+If they are not, search your distro's documentation.

 libsvm